xjywhu/Awesome-Multimodal-Code-Generation/README.md

 1. [**Image2Struct: Benchmarking Structure Extraction for Vision-Language Models**](https://arxiv.org/abs/2410.22456) *Josselin Somerville Roberts, Tony Lee, Chi Heem Wong, Michihiro Yasunaga, Yifan Mai, Percy Liang
 .* Arxiv 2024.

+# 🔥Contributing
+This is an active repository and your contributions are always welcome!
+Before you add papers/tools into the awesome list, please make sure that:
+- First, think about which category the work should belong to.
+- The paper or tools is related to Multimodal Large Language Models (MLLMs) for code generation.
+- The paper should be inserted in the correct position in chronological order (publication/arxiv release time).
+- The link to paper should be the arxiv page, not the pdf page if this is a paper posted on arxiv.
+- If the paper is accpeted, please use the correct publication venue instead of arxiv.